Genivia/RE-flex/doc/index.md

 Examples                                                      {#regex-examples}
 --------

-Some examples to demonstrate the concepts discussed.
+This section includes several examples to demonstrate the concepts discussed.

 🔝 [Back to table of contents](#)